Literacy and Numeracy Test for Initial Teacher Education Students

 If you do not pass a component of the test on your first attempt, you can re-sit each component two more times (you have three opportunities in total).

-If you are unsuccessful in your fourth attempt, you cannot apply for a fifth attempt via the Complaints and Feedback form.
-In this unlikely event, you will be contacted by the University to discuss your options.
+If you are unsuccessful in your fourth attempt, you will be contacted by Swinburne to discuss your options.

-The Course Rules for Education courses at Swinburne require the successful completion of LANTITE prior to reaching the mid-point of your degree.
-For an undergraduate degree, you must complete LANTITE by the time you reach 200cp and for a postgraduate degree, you must complete LANTITE by the time you reach 100cp.
+The course rules for Education courses at Swinburne require the successful completion of LANTITE prior to reaching the mid-point of your degree.
+For an undergraduate degree, you must complete LANTITE by the time you reach 200 credit points and for a postgraduate degree, you must complete LANTITE by the time you reach 100 credit points.

 If you do not complete LANTITE by the mid-point of your degree, you will be deemed to have unsatisfactory academic progress.
 At that point, you will not be able to enrol in any further placement units until LANTITE is complete.